Facts about Deep Throat

 Felt’s identity was unknown to the public during the scandal and for more than 30 years afterward.

-Woodward and Bernstein, who broke the Watergate story for The Washington Post, acknowledged at the time only that their informant was a high-ranking official in the executive branch of government.
-(Because the source insisted on total anonymity and would only talk on “deep background,” he was given the nickname “Deep Throat” by Post senior editor Howard Simons, who borrowed the title from an X-rated movie of the era.)
+Woodward and Bernstein, who broke the Watergate story for The Washington Post, would say at the time only that their informant was a high-ranking official in the executive branch of government.
+(Because the source insisted on total anonymity and would only talk on “deep background,” he was given the nickname “Deep Throat” by Post senior editor Howard Simons, who borrowed the title from an X-rated movie of the era that starred Linda Lovelace.)

 In their book All the President’s Men, Woodward and Bernstein said that Woodward met with Deep Throat in parking garages and other obscure locations, where the source would answer questions and offer cryptic hints such as his famous advice to “follow the money” to get at the truth.